LostSunset/lammps/doc/src/fix_surface_global.rst

 These are the optional keywords and values.

-The *smaxtype* keyword sets the number of surface types which can be used.
+The *smax* keyword sets the maximum value *smaxtype* of a surface type which can be used.
 By default, this is the maximum type of any surface defined by the *input* keyword(s).
-If the :doc:`fix_modify type/region
-<fix_modify>` command (described below) will be used to change a
-surface type to a larger value than the default, then the *smax* keyword can allow this.
+If the :doc:`fix_modify type/region <fix_modify>` command (described below) will be used later to change a surface type to a larger value than the default, then the *smax* keyword can allow this.

-The *flat* keyword can be used to set a threshold for the angle (in degrees) between two connected surfaces (triangles or line segments) which will be treated as "flat" by the particle/surface interactions models.
+The *flat* keyword sets a *maxangle* threshold for the angle (in degrees) between two connected surfaces (triangles or line segments) which will be treated as "flat" by the particle/surface interaction models.
 A flat connection means a single force will be applied to the particle even if it is contact with both surfaces simultaneously.
 See the :doc:`Howto granular surfaces <Howto_granular_surfaces>` doc page for more details.
-The default for the *flat* keword is one degree.
+The default for *maxangle* is one degree.

 The *temperature* keyword is required if any of the granular models used includes a heat model which depends on the surface temperature.
 Otherwise it is ignored.
-The value is the temperature of the surface in degrees Kelvin.
+Its *Tsurf* value is the temperature of the surface in degrees Kelvin.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""